evanmschultz/dev_hylladb/hylladb/hyql/HyQl.md

-# HyQL (Hylla Query Language) - 'Hi-Quill'

-Welcome to HyQL, the custom query language for HyllaDB, a database system that built with speed, flexibility, and customizability of data storage in mind.
-HyllaDB is engineered and inspired the ideology of an IKEA flat-pack, or rather lego or erector sets modularity, offering the necessary building blocks to construct a database tailored precisely to your needs.
+Welcome to HyQL, the custom query language for HyllaDB, a database system built with speed, flexibility, and customizability of data storage in mind.
+HyllaDB is engineered and inspired by the ideology of an IKEA flat-pack, or rather LEGO or erector sets modularity, offering the necessary building blocks to construct a database tailored precisely to your needs.

 At its core, it operates like a dictionary of dictionaries, with the added benefit of being able to store complex Python objects, including class instances, e.g., trained machine learning models from libraries like scikit-learn or tensorflow, along with more standard data types like lists, dictionaries, and more.
 This flexibility is a key feature of HyllaDB, allowing users to store data in a manner that best suits their needs.
-Similar in effect to NetworkX's documentation statement, “[It’s dictionaries all the way down.](https://networkx.org/documentation/stable/reference/introduction.html#id2)”
+Similar in effect to NetworkX's documentation statement, "[It's dictionaries all the way down.](https://networkx.org/documentation/stable/reference/introduction.html#id2)"

 Just as LEGO bricks enable endless possibilities, HyllaDB provides the tools for users to build a database system that is as unique and adaptable as their data requires.
 This documentation introduces HyQL, emphasizing its key role in interacting with the dynamic architecture of HyllaDB and highlighting the system's speed and efficiency in data retrieval.